phest/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if Unity is in the Unity Editor and not in play mode.

 The IsEditTime method determines if the state of Unity is in the Unity Editor and the scene is not in play mode.

+#### TriggerHapticPulse/2

+  > `public static void TriggerHapticPulse(uint controllerIndex, float strength)`

+  * Parameters
+   * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
+  * Returns
+   * _none_

+The TriggerHapticPulse/1 method calls a single haptic pulse call on the controller for a single tick.

+#### TriggerHapticPulse/4

+  > `public static void TriggerHapticPulse(uint controllerIndex, float strength, float duration, float pulseInterval)`

+  * Parameters
+   * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
+   * `float duration` - The length of time the rumble should continue for.
+   * `float pulseInterval` - The interval to wait between each haptic pulse.
+  * Returns
+   * _none_

+The TriggerHapticPulse/3 method calls a haptic pulse for a specified amount of time rather than just a single tick.
+Each pulse can be separated by providing a `pulseInterval` to pause between each haptic pulse.

 ---